Orpowell/NLR-Assembler/README.md

     --assembly draft_assembly.fasta \
     --blast bait_assembly_alignment.blastn

-The final assembly can then be used in place of the standard wildtype assembly used in the (MutantHunter Pipeline)[https://github.com/steuernb/MutantHunter] to identify novel resistance gene candidates.
+The final assembly can then be used in place of the standard wildtype assembly used in the [MutantHunter Pipeline](https://github.com/steuernb/MutantHunter) to identify novel resistance gene candidates.

 ## Validation (requires a Reference Genome)

 If a reference genome is available  NLR and contig coverage can be used to assess the quality of the final assembly using NLR-Assembler.
 Contig coverage determines the size of the region covered by a set of contigs grouped together by NLR-Assembler.
 NLR coverage determines the average percentage of annotated NLR sequences covered by the draft and final assemblies respectively.

 ### NLR Coverage
-Lorem ipsum
+First all potential NLRs in the reference genome must be identified using [NLR-Annotator](https://github.com/steuernb/NLR-Annotator).
+The FASTA file of annotated NLR sequences is then converted from a multiline to a singleline fasta file.
+The draft and final assembly are then BLASTED against the NLR sequences.
+Finally, the NLR coverage command is used to determine the NLR coverage of the draft and final assembly using the two alignments and the reformatted FASTA containing the annotated NLR sequences.

     NLR-Annotator -i reference_genome.fa \
     -x mot.txt \